gabrielmartinigit/aws-devicefarm-openvpn/README.md

+# Connecting VPN with OpenVPN on Device Farm

 ## Set up the Appium Python environment

 1. We recommend setting up [Python's virtualenv](https://pypi.python.org/pypi/virtualenv) for developing and packaging tests so that unnecessary dependencies are not including in the bundled zip file.